 Colorectal cancer is the second leading cause of cancer death affecting both men and women.
 It is important to be screened for colorectal cancer through endoscopic screening or high sensitivity stool testing, because most people with colorectal cancer have no symptoms.
 Endoscopic screening can find and prevent colorectal cancer by locating and removing polyps (small growths that can develop into cancer over time).
 High sensitivity stool testing (FOBT/FIT) can detect cancer at an earlier stage by finding hidden blood in the stool.

 CCSP, which is coordinated through the University of Colorado Cancer Center,

-has partnership with more than 65 community health clinics across Colorado.
+has partnerships with more than 50 community health clinics throughout the state of Colorado.

 cancer screening, including high sensitivity fecal occult blood testing

-(FOBT/FIT) and will begin to improve partnerships with other chronic disease
+(FOBT/FIT) and fosters partnerships with other chronic disease

-To locate clinics participating in the program in your area, please call
+To locate participating clinics in your area, please call: